-There are currently three schools in North Carolina that offer online master’s in communication programs.
-East Carolina University’s School of Communication offers an Online Master of Arts in Communication with an Emphasis in Health Communication.
+There are currently four schools in North Carolina that offer online master’s in communication programs.
+East Carolina University’s School of Communication offers an Online Master of Arts in Communication with concentrations in Health Communication and Strategic Communication.
 This program is equivalent in graduation requirements and curriculum to the campus-based version of the school’s program.
-Queens University of Charlotte’s James L. Knight School of Communication offers an Online Master of Arts in Communication with an optional concentration in Integrated Digital Strategy.
+Queens University of Charlotte’s James L. Knight School of Communication offers an online Master of Arts in Communication with optional concentrations in Strategic Communication and Organizational Communication.
 This program is equivalent in curriculum content and structure to the campus-based version of the program.
 Students engage with course concepts through Skype conferences, instant messaging, online community tools, and shared blogs.

 The University of North Carolina at Chapel Hill’s Hussman School of Journalism and Media offers an Online Master of Arts in Digital Communication with an emphasis in Digital Media that prepares students to understand how digital media intersects with culture, society, and economics.
 After attending an on-campus orientation at the start of their enrollment, students take online classes covering areas such as writing for digital media, research methods and applications, digital data analytics, information visualization, new media and society, strategic communication, media law in the digital age, and digital media leadership.
 During the spring of their first year, students also attend a five-day residency during which they collaborate with classmates and faculty to develop an audio-visual narrative project.
 Students must complete a final comprehensive examination, as well as a non-traditional thesis that involves investigating an issue or a digital media challenge facing an organization, developing a proposal to solve it, and building and presenting the completed solution to faculty and peers.